carnisj/bcdi/README.rst

 Note that there are issues with installing scikit-image within an Anaconda environment.
 In such situation, the workaround is to create instead a virtual environment using pip.

+If you want to contribute to bcdi development, install also extra dependencies:
+``python -m pip install bcdi[dev]``

 Please send feedback in `GitHub issues <https://github.com/carnisj/bcdi/issues>`_.

 Documentation